franko/gsl-shell/doc/user-manual/ode.rst

       The function ``f`` is the function that defines the ODE system.
       It will be called like ``f(t, y_1, y_2, ..., y_N)`` where ``t`` is the time and ``y_1, y_2, ...`` are the values of the N independent values conventionally denoted here by 'y'.
       The function ``f`` should return N values that correspond to values ``f_i(t, y_1, ..., y_N)`` for each component ``f_i`` of the ODE system function.

+      The function ``f`` can be called with an additional argument of Record type at the end to log the ODE values.
+In this case it will be called with arguments: ``f(t, y_1, y_2, ..., y_N, log)``.
+The additional argument will be provided only for some specific calls.

    .. method:: step(t1)